Contact Consumer Protection

 This form is for a tenant/s to give to a landlord/lessor, notice of the termination of their interest in the residential tenancy agreement on the grounds of family violence.

-It needs to be accompanied by
+It needs to be accompanied by one or more of the following

 This notice applies to all tenancy agreements under the Residential Tenancies Act 1987.